North Luzon Travel Guide: Explore Highlands of Baguio, Sagada, and More

 Kalinga is a landlocked province that borders Mountain Province to the south, Abra to the west, Isabela to the east, Cagayan to the northeast, and Apayao to the north.

-Once part of a larger province called Kalinga-Apayao, the two split in 1995 for local government to better service respective needs of the various indigenous peoples in the area.
+Once part of a larger province called Kalinga-Apayao, the two split in 1995 for local government to better service the respective needs of the various indigenous peoples in the area.

-Some of the more well-known places in Kalinga include Sleeping Beauty in Tinglayan, Kabunyan Natural Dam and Pasil River, the Preserved Tributary Falls and Forest, and Saltan River in Balbalan, the Capitol Provincial Park and Chico River in Tabuk.
-The Pasil, Saltan and Chico Rivers are the premier whitewater rafting places in the region.
+Some of the more well-known places in Kalinga include Sleeping Beauty in Tinglayan, Kabunyan Natural Dam and Pasil River, the Preserved Tributary Falls and Forest and Saltan River in Balbalan, the Capitol Provincial Park and Chico River in Tabuk.
+The Pasil, Saltan, and Chico Rivers are the premier whitewater rafting places in the region.

 A trip to North Luzon is one of the best adventures you'll ever do in the Philippines.
 Travel to the mountains of this region to discover the unique culture of Filipinos in this part of the Philippines.
 If you're coming from Baguio City, research Baguio tours and activities that you can add to your itinerary.